 Quest card 1: The Necromancer’s Tower – 9 quest points

 While the quest card prevents players from playing ally cards, it does not prevent players from putting allies into play through card effects.
-There is a subtle difference in that, but it can allow players (especially in solo) to more quickly assemble an army for this quest.
+There is a subtle difference in that, but it can allow players (especially in solo) to assemble an army for this quest more quickly.
 Cards like A Very Good Tale, Timely Aid, Vilya, and Sneak Attack can put allies into play without taking up the slot of 1-ally-per-round.
 That is only taken up when players play allies directly from their hand (including effects like Hirgon and Thranduil).

 As I mentioned, the early game is all about making sure you have enough progress to clear locations and start chipping away at the 9 quest points on the main quest.
 Try to travel whenever you can, as that will free up more threat from the staging area and allows you to maybe get rid of some of the cards that are guarding objectives.
 Take some time to set up somewhat of a board state (as best you can with the ally restriction) before advancing.

-In order to advance from stage 1, the players need 9 progress on the main quest, and need to control at least 1 objective.
+In order to advance from stage 1, the players need 9 progress on the main quest and need to control at least 1 objective.
 If the objective takes a little longer to obtain, use the spare time to clear locations and maybe a player side-quest if anyone brought any.
-Don’t get the objectives before you make the 9 progress though.
+Don’t get the objectives before you make the 9 progress, though.
 All three of the objectives have harmful effects, so it is in your best interest that the objectives are only attached to heroes when you need them to advance or when they are under threat of a Dungeon Jailor.
 If given the option between all three objectives, go for Gandalf’s Map first, and attach it to a questing hero.
-That one is the least threatening of the bunch, you’ll need some other cards in place if you are going to attach the other two cards for long.
+That one is the least threatening of the bunch; you’ll need some other cards in place if you will attach the other two cards for long.

 Quest card 2: Through the Caverns – 15 quest points